onggunhao/docs-site/docs/guides/intro/intro.md

 There are different ways to participate in the network, from light nodes to full validators.

-Binance Chain follows a philosophy of progressive decentralization.
-We envision a future where organizations and individuals can run validator nodes, and BNB can be staked to join governance.
+Binance Chain embraces a philosophy of progressive decentralization, and envisions a future where BNB can be staked by organizations and individuals to participate in governance and run validator nodes.